Octopus Flux: is it worth it?

 So you'll usually finish the process of signing up to Octopus Flux in five to 11 weeks, which is pretty typical for a solar export tariff.

-Octopus Flux is an excellent choice of export tariff, although it’s not necessarily the best choice for everybody.
+It's worth switching to Octopus Flux for some households, although it’s not necessarily the best choice for everybody.

-Most households will benefit more from Intelligent Octopus Flux, which pays more for your exports, charges less for your imports, and takes care of the entire process for you.
+Most homes will benefit more from Intelligent Octopus Flux, which pays more for your exports, charges less for your imports, and takes care of the entire process for you.

-It’s often the best export tariff if you don’t have an electric car or heat pump, no matter the size of your solar panel system or amount of electricity you use – though Octopus Flux does allow you to use any battery you want.
+It’s usually one of the best export tariffs if you don’t have an electric car or heat pump, no matter the size of your solar panel system or amount of electricity you use – though Octopus Flux does allow you to use any battery you want.

 If you do have other renewable technologies, there are other tariffs which may save you more money.